LegendOfGrudge/legendofgrudge/README.md

   <img src="https://user-images.githubusercontent.com/74038190/240877480-5f6597b4-ff7c-4415-9272-d95759df842f.gif" />
 </div>

-- ✏ I’m currently enrolled in RRC Polytech of the BIT program (term 5)
+- ✏ I’m currently a Software Consultant working with Optimiz after graduating from the Business Information Technology at Red River College Polytechnic.
-- 👀 Always looking for new skills to learn and achieve
+- 👀 Always looking for new skills to learn and achieve.
 - 🍿 Fun Fact?
 I am an ordained minister of the religion Jedi.
 That makes me a Jedi Knight!
 - 📫 Connect with me via <a href="mailto: nicholasfletcher3682@yahoo.ca">Yahoo</a>, <a href="https://www.linkedin.com/in/nicholasifletcher/">LinkedIn</a>